stackhpc/ansible-role-libvirt-host/README.md

 `libvirt_host_install_client`: Whether to install and enable the libvirt client.
 Default is `true`.

+`libvirt_host_extra_daemon_packages`: List of additional packages to install on libvirt daemon hosts.

+`libvirt_host_extra_client_packages`: List of additional packages to install on libvirt client hosts.

 `libvirt_host_libvirtd_conf_enabled`: Whether to configure `libvirtd.conf`.
 Default is `true`.